apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.index.bucket.engine
 > Type of bucket index engine to use.
-Default is SIMPLE bucket index, with fixed number of bucket.Possible options are [SIMPLE | CONSISTENT_HASHING].Consistent hashing supports dynamic resizing of the number of bucket, solving potential data skew and file size issues of the SIMPLE hashing engine.<br></br>
+Default is SIMPLE bucket index, with fixed number of bucket.Possible options are [SIMPLE | CONSISTENT_HASHING].Consistent hashing supports dynamic resizing of the number of bucket, solving potential data skew and file size issues of the SIMPLE hashing engine.
+Consistent hashing only works with MOR tables, only use simple hashing on COW tables.<br></br>
 > **Default Value**: SIMPLE (Optional)<br></br>
 > `Config Param: BUCKET_INDEX_ENGINE_TYPE`<br></br>
 > `Since Version: 0.11.0`<br></br>